Table of Contents

 This type of survey was implemented by most companies in customer service departments – although probably not many of them were aware that it was the CSAT indicator.
 Here are the most interesting examples of using this methodology (and at the same time evidence of its effectiveness):

-Talkdesk, an American supplier of call centre software, recommends CSAT used in surveys after contacting the hotline.
-According to the company, this is the optimum solution because call centre managers are given the opportunity to test additional questions in the survey, which allow to identify the reasons of customer frustration when contacting the hotline.
-Talkdesk also indicates that it is worth sending surveys via SMS after contacting the call centre.
+Talkdesk, an American supplier of call center software, recommends CSAT used in surveys after contacting the hotline.
+According to the company, this is the optimum solution because call center managers are given the opportunity to test additional questions in the survey, which allows identifying the reasons for customer frustration when contacting the hotline.
+Talkdesk also indicates that it is worth sending surveys via SMS after contacting the call center.
 The company decided to do so because customers complained about a large amount of e-mail correspondence (including surveys).
 It turned out that the response rate then increased by 25-30%.

-The financial services giant, Western Union, conducted a survey in 2015 which showed that as many as half of the customers who used the company’s services in the past, have left.
-Therefore, a remedial program was implemented in the network of call centres providing services to the company’s customers.
+The financial services giant, Western Union, conducted a survey in 2015 which showed that as many as half of the customers who used the company’s services in the past have left.
+Therefore, a remedial program was implemented in the network of call centers providing services to the company’s customers.
 After conducting research using the CSAT index customer satisfaction with Western Union services increased by 15%.

-In the next article, we will compare all the recently discussed indicators: CSAT, CES and NPS – we will compare them and show which ones are best for using in surveys after contacting a call centre or other points of contact between the customer and the company.
+In the next article, we will compare all the recently discussed indicators: CSAT, CES, and NPS – we will compare them and show which ones are best for use in surveys after contacting a call center or other points of contact between the customer and the company.

-Do you want to learn how to improve service in the customer contact department?
+Learn how to improve service in the Customer Contact Department

 Start a satisfaction survey with the Startquestion platform and choose the option of traditional sending of surveys by email or the new possibility of sending an invitation to a survey via SMS.